jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

         </property>
     </bean>

-*Listing 23: Declaring a new evaluator that checks the value of sc:isActive*

 This bean extends the out-of-the-box “value” evaluator and provides properties specific to our needs.
 In this case, the “accessor” is the name of the property the evaluator needs to inspect.
 The comparator does